The Academy Awards Season Is The End Of A Long Journey

 December is an important month in the world of Awards Season, and it all leads up to the Academy Awards.
 The later months in the year are often filled with “Oscar bait” movies and the ones that actually go forth to the biggest awards show of the year.
-Now that the Golden Globes nominations are out for the upcoming 2020 show, let’s explore the long road that leads to the Academy Award ceremony this Award Season.
+Now that the 2020 Golden Globe nominations are out for the upcoming show, let’s explore the long road that leads to the Academy Award ceremony this Award Season.

 The Awards Shows That Matter, Especially The Academy Awards

 There are dozens of awards shows that people in the industry look forward to every year.
 But if we’re being honest, only a few of them end up having a say in who ends up winning the Oscar.
 There are the less buzzed-about shows like the LA Film Critics Association and multiple Guild Award shows.
 Other ceremonies, like the SAG Awards and the Golden Globes offer a better hint at what is to come at the Oscars.
 In fact, only 3 films since 1995 went on to win the Best Picture Oscar after not being nominated for a Best Ensemble Cast at the SAG Awards.
 (For curious minds, it was Braveheart, The Shape of Water, and Green Book).

 Some non-Oscar awards ceremonies tend to have pretty great track records at the Oscars.
 So, it’s common to look at the other winners (and losers) to come to a pretty solid educated guess.
 In fact, Ben Zauzmer even wrote a book about it: Oscarmetrics: The Math Behind the Biggest Night in Hollywood.
 The book uses data calculated from the wins and losses at other awards shows to make predictions.
 And apparently, he usually gets most of them right.
 That’s certainly a more accurate way of predicting the winner based on what film you personally liked most.

 Dates For Important Awards Shows & Nomination Announcements